blvckcvbe/dots-nordic-master-edited/README.md

 For the zshrc to be loaded properly, you should add ´ZDOTDIR="${XDG_CONFIG_HOME:-$HOME/.config}/zsh"´ to ´/etc/zsh/zshrc´ (sometimes placess in ´/etc/zshrc´).
-Also note that it requires certian files and folers to exist.
-I recommend cloing oh-my-zsh into ´$HOME/.zsh´.
+Also note that it requires certian files and folders to exist.
+I recommend cloning oh-my-zsh into ´$HOME/.zsh´.